 It requires the education commissioner to add radiologic technology, nuclear medicine technology, and respiratory care to an existing plan on promoting health care career options to middle and high school students.

-Lastly, the bill requires DPH, within available appropriations, to create a program giving grants to recruit athletic trainers from other states to move to Connecticut to work here.
-The grants are for their relocation costs.
+Lastly, the act requires DPH, within available appropriations, to create a relocation assistance grant program to recruit athletic trainers from other states to move to Connecticut to work here.